amallari74/Notification_System/README.md

-This is one of my OOP projects that I've done when I was still working with Oracle.
+This is one of my projects that I've done when I was still working with Oracle.

 This notification system (with the 'notification.py' as the main program), is automatically sending a notification/alert message to user once an error (defined in 'errorfile.yml') has been encountered.